tagion/tagion/docs/tech/architecture/architecture.md

 	- [Transcript](/tech/architecture/Transcript.md) service is responsible for producing a Recorder ensuring correct inputs and output archives including no double input and output in the same Epoch and sending it to the DART.
 	- [Epoch Creator](/tech/architecture/EpochCreator.md) service is responsible for resolving the Hashgraph and producing a consensus ordered list of events, an Epoch.
 	- [DART](/tech/architecture/DART.md "Distributed Archive of Random Transactions") service is responsible for executing data-base instruction and read/write to the physical file system.
-	- [DART Interface](/tech/architecture/DartInterface.md) handles outside read requests to the dart
+	- "RPC Server" handles outside read requests to the dart
     - [TRT](/tech/architecture/TRT.md) "Transaction reverse table" stores a copy of the owner to bill relationship.
 	- [Replicator](/tech/architecture/Replicator.md) service is responsible for keeping record of the database instructions both to undo, replay and publish the instructions sequantially.
 	- [Node Interface](/tech/architecture/NodeInterface.md) service is responsible for handling and routing requests to and from the p2p node network.